 Newcomer Relations Coordinator, Welcome & Connect Service

-Andy is the Newcomer Relations Coordinator for the Welcome & Connect Service, an affiliate of the Ottumwa Regional Legacy Foundation.
+Andy is the Newcomer Relations Coordinator for the Welcome & Connect Service, a program of the Legacy Foundation.
 He currently has an Associate of Arts from Muscatine Community College, and a Bachelors in Management with a focus in Human Resources from Buena Vista University.
 Andy moved to Ottumwa in 2006 as an assistant store manager with Menards.
 He left employment there in 2016 and was hired by the Legacy Foundation to launch the Welcome & Connect Service.
 When not working Andy enjoys spending time with his family, which includes his wife Corey, their four children, and the family dog “Leo.”
 Andy is involved with the Hy-Noon Kiwanis, Chamber Ambassadors, Diversity Committee, Leadership Academy Alumni Association, the Ottumwa Young Professionals, Ottumwa Convention and Visitor’s Bureau Board, and is the Ottumwa High School Varsity Boys Soccer Coach .
 He is a 2017 graduate of the Ottumwa Leadership Academy.

 Grants Program Manager